OpenSuSE Man Pages

 S = sleeping

-T = traced or stopped
+T = stopped by job control signal

 Z = zombie

-Tasks shown as running should be more properly thought of as 'ready
+Tasks shown as running should be more properly thought of as ready

-to run' -- their task_struct is simply represented on the Linux
+to run -- their task_struct is simply represented on the Linux

 run-queue.
 Even without a true SMP machine, you may see numerous